 - Identify a champion who will lead the team.

-- Involve key clinical staff including physicians, speech-language pathologists, respiratory therapists, and nursing.
+- Involve key clinical staff including physicians, speech-language pathologists, respiratory therapists, and nurses.

 - Additional disciplines that should be considered are dietary, physical therapy, occupational therapy, recreational therapy, psychology, case manager, social worker, etc.